dlbeswick/buzztrax-additive/README.md

 Disabling denormal floats gave a minor performance boost.

 Using v4sf consts instead of float literals in vectorised code made no difference -- the compiler is smart enough to choose the best representation and isn't creating overhead in converting vectors back and forth.

+In inner loops, it's still generally better to avoid heavy computation using branches rather than trying to avoid all branching.